allansts/auto_progress_knight/README.md

 ## Auto Progress Knight

-* Offline mode: when you go offline and come back to play, the game will give maximum speed booster in the last 6 hours offline
+* Offline mode: when you go offline and come back to play, the game will give maximum speed booster for the last 6 hours offline